How to Position Extracurriculars On Your MBA Application

 “Are you someone who wants to make a difference in the lives of others?
 Are you connected to your community?
 If the themes of your participation can be tied to the core values of the school, then you’re establishing fit from a more personal perspective,” says Tuttle.
 Adds Miller Complainville, “For example, the first trait listed in HBS’ “What Are We Looking For” online statement is “A Habit of Leadership,” so it would be shrewd to highlight leadership experiences within your extracurriculars.
 You might do this by reflecting on the leadership skills you developed while starting a new undergrad club, building a start-up outside of work or coaching a soccer team.”

-“Leadership is a key (and obvious) one, but others might include the ability to adapt in different cultural situations; volunteering abroad in places where conditions can be challenging; communicating persuasively through fundraising; mobilizing support through managing charitable events – among many other valuable skills,” says Bond.
-“Perhaps your charitable involvement has honed your decision-making skills in a challenging, fast-paced environment of the type that might arise after a natural disaster.”
+“Leadership is a key (and obvious) one, but others could include your ability to adapt in different cultural situations by having volunteered abroad in places where conditions were challenging, or your capacity to mobilize support and communicate persuasively by having managed charitable events or run fundraising drives,” says Emma.
+“Perhaps your charitable involvement has honed your skills in making decisions in a fast-paced, challenging environment of the type that might arise after a natural disaster.”

 “Your athletic involvement can convey determination, grit, teamwork and perseverance,” says Melissa Jones, former INSEAD Assistant Director of the MBA Program.
 “It’s worth mentioning if you were VP of a specific club or a team captain of an undergrad sports team, or that you were part of the drama club and performed in several plays.
 These all speak to your character plus shows the admissions committee a track record of participation at school.”

 As with the rest of your business school application, the devil is in the details.
 You might think that your interests or activities are too boring, but even the most ordinary of activities can be given the nuance and detail that will help the admissions committee get insight to the kind of person and leader you are.

 View related articles by the Fortuna team on crafting your MBA resume: